Your information, what you need to know

 To ensure you receive the best possible care, your records are used to facilitate the care you receive.
 Information held about you may be used to help protect the health of the public and to help us manage the NHS.

-If you wish to discuss or change your opt-out preferences at any time please contact: reception on 01491 843250 or by email to the Secretaries: firstname.lastname@example.org
+If you wish to discuss your data at any time please contact: reception on 01491 843250 or by email to the Secretaries: firstname.lastname@example.org